 One important question to ask is whether the body should be floating or not in a SOI model.
 In some proposed FD SOI models, the body voltage is directly derived from diode, leakage and impact ionization current.
 Therefore the body is not floating in these models.
 The advantages of non-body floating approach are a simpler model and faster computation time.
-However, this approach cannot model the possible transition between PD to FD.
 In addition, it can model the DC kink but not the frequency or time dependent kink effect [5-9, 10].
 For these reasons, the body is always floating in BSIMSOI.
 The floating body voltage is iterated by the SPICE engine.
 The result of iteration is determined by the body currents.
 In the case of DC, body currents include diode current, impact ionization, GIDL and body contact current.
 For AC or transient simulations, the displacement currents originated from the capacitance also contribute.